dotku/php-project-lister/README.md

 /var/www/projects # your project location
 ```
 \*\* if you want to make your project accessabile,
-you can simple create a symlink to the html folder, such as
+you can simple create a symlink to the html folder

-`ln -s /var/www/project/projectA /var/www/html/projectA`.
+`ln -s /var/www/projects /var/www/html/projects`

 In windows system, please refer to `mklink` command.

 ## Usage

 1. Run `composer install` in
 2. Create your poject under /var/www/projects
-3. Enjoy the project viewer
+3. Enjoy the php project lister :)